Do you have a “mommy tummy” and want to know how to get rid of it?

 Do belly bands work?

-Unfortunately, belly bands will not help you get rid of your belly fat.
+Unfortunately, belly bands will not help you eliminate your stomach fat.

 How can I improve discomfort from my mommy tummy?